-The Boeing 737 MAX has been grounded globally since March 2019, following two fatal crashes.
-For the past 20 months Boeing has been making fixes to the plane and working on getting it certified once again.
+It’s official — the Boeing 737 MAX can once again return to the European skies.
+The 737 MAX was first grounded globally in March 2019, following two fatal crashes.
+Since then, Boeing has been making fixes to get the plane certified again.

-Last week the US Federal Aviation Administration (FAA) announced plans to “unground” the 737 MAX, and today European regulators have made a similar announcement.
+We recently saw the US Federal Aviation Administration (FAA) “unground” the 737 MAX, and today European regulators have done the same.

 EASA signs off on Boeing 737 MAX

-Back in mid-October, Patrick Ky, Executive Director of the European Union Aviation Safety Agency (EASA), stated that he was satisfied with the changes that Boeing has made to the 737 MAX.
-However, up until this point the EASA hasn’t officially ungrounded the 737 MAX.
-That’s going to change.
+Back in October 2020, Patrick Ky, Executive Director of the European Union Aviation Safety Agency (EASA), stated that he was satisfied with the changes that Boeing has made to the 737 MAX.

-The EASA has today published a Proposed Airworthiness Directive for the 737 MAX returning to service.
-With this, a 28-day public consultation period has started, with the final Airworthiness Directive expected to be published in mid-January 2021.
+Then in November 2020, the EASA published a Proposed Airworthiness Directive for the 737 MAX returning to service.
+There was still a 28-day public consultation period, but that has now been wrapped up.

 As the Executive Director of the EASA describes this development: